aplater/soc2-compliance/policies/password.md

 a. *Enforcement*

     i.
+Any exception to the policy must be approved by security management in advance.

+    i.
 An employee or contractor found to have violated this policy may be subject to disciplinary action.